 Long-lived assets, which include property, plant and equipment, lease right-of-use ("ROU") assets, capitalized implementation costs for cloud computing arrangements, and intangible assets with finite lives are measured for impairment only when events or circumstances indicate the carrying value may not be recoverable.
 Our retail fleet long-lived assets are evaluated at the retail location level.
 Events that result in an impairment review of a retail location include plans to close a retail location or a significant decrease in the operating results of the retail location.
 When such an indicator occurs, we evaluate retail location long-lived assets for impairment by comparing the undiscounted future cash flow expected to be generated by the location to the location long-lived asset's carrying amount.
-If the carrying amount of an asset exceeds the estimated undiscounted future cash flow, an analysis is performed to estimate the fair value of the retail location long-lived asset is less than the carrying amount.
+If the carrying amount of an asset exceeds the estimated undiscounted future cash flow, an analysis is performed to estimate the fair value of the asset.
+An impairment is recorded if the fair value of the retail location longlived asset is less than the carrying amount.